almazkun/effective_python/chapter_3_Functions_item_19-26/README.md

 ## Item 24: Use `None` and Docstrings to Specify Dynamic Default Argument
 Sometimes you need to make a non-static type the default value.
-For instance, like in logger function, you want to print time of event occurrenc:
+For instance, like in logger function, you want to print time of event occurrence:
 ```python
 from time import sleep
 from datetime import datetime